oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    just before its name plus ensuring the new model file is loaded after the original model file that contains the original named configuration.
-   For example, if you have a data source named `mynewdatasource` defined in your model, it can be removed by specifying a small model file that loads after the model file that defines the data source, where the small model file looks like this:
+   For example, if you have a data source named `mynewdatasource` defined in your model, then it can be removed by specifying a small model file that loads after the model file that defines the data source, where the small model file looks like this: